William Birch (settler)

 William John Birch (February 1842 – 12 May 1920) was an English settler in New Zealand.
-He leased with his brother a large area in inland Patea, central North Island, for a sheep run.
+He and his brother leased a large area in the upper Rangitīkei/Inland Pātea, in the central North Island, for a sheep run.

 Early life

 Birch was born in February 1842 in Oxfordshire, England.
-He was the second son of William John Birch of Pudlicote House, Oxfordshire, England.
-His father had inherited wealth, but lost much of it in poorly-performing investments.
+He was the second son of William John Birch of Pudlicote House, near Chilson, Oxfordshire.
+His father had inherited wealth, but lost much of it in poorly performing investments.
 After schooling in England and Germany, Birch took a two-year course at the Royal Agricultural College in Cirencester.
-He came to New Zealand on the Wild Duck in February 1860.

-Birch initially was in Wellington.
-He took a position in the Hawke's Bay area, with the runholder Ashton St Hill, by the Tukituki River.
+Birch went to New Zealand on the Wild Duck in February 1860.
+He was initially in Wellington, then took a position in the Hawke's Bay area, with the runholder Ashton St Hill, by the Tukituki River.
 He rose from cadet to manager there.

 Azim, William's elder brother, had joined the 44th (East Essex) Regiment of Foot, becoming an ensign in 1855.
 The regiment took part in the Crimean War, and in August 1857 left for India.
 Azim sold out his commission as lieutenant, in 1863.
 Both brothers served in campaigns of the New Zealand Wars during the 1860s.

 The sheep run

-The Birch brothers, Azim and William, leased a sheep run from Māori in the Kaimanawa-Oruamatua Block, after negotiations begun in 1867.
+The Birch brothers, Azim and William, leased a sheep run from Māori in the Kaimanawa-Oruamatua Block in the upper Rangitīkei/Inland Pātea, after negotiations begun in 1867.
 The area was 46,580 ha.
 They had relied on the backing of Donald McLean, succeeding against a number of other interested parties.

-The brothers took on Robert Thompson Batley in 1868.
-In that year Te Kooti's War broke out.
-Batley drove the farm's sheep to Thomas McDonnell at Poutu.
-He left the Birches to work locally with Hēnare Kepa; then by 1874 became their station manager.
-Wool from the farm needed to be taken to Napier, an arduous journey for packhorses and mules carrying packs weighing 90 kg over rough ground, passing the Gentle Annie Summit near Tiniroto, and the Ngaruroro Gorge.
+The brothers employed Robert Thompson Batley in 1868, and Te Kooti's War broke out that year.
+Batley drove the farm's sheep to Thomas McDonnell at Poutu, at the outlet of Lake Rotoaira, in 1869.
+He left his job with the Birches to work with Hēnare Kepa at Moawhango in 1870, then by 1874 had returned to the Birches, becoming the manager of their Erewhon station.
+Wool from the farm was taken to Napier, an arduous journey for packhorses and mules carrying packs weighing 90 kg over the steep and rugged Gentle Annie above the Ngaruroro Gorge.
 In time there were upwards of 75,000 sheep on the run.
 Batley left what was by then the Erewhon Estate after ten years, going into business on his own account.

 The Birch holdings were covered by the Owhaoko and Kaimanawa-Oruamatua Reinvestigation of Title Act of 1886.
 It followed a parliamentary inquiry during that year, involving also the Studholme family.
 This was a substantive investigation, one of the parties being Rēnata Kawepō with James Carroll as counsel; in contrast to a sketchy hearing held in 1875.

+Birch constructed Stoneycroft in Hastings and was involved the construction of a road between Taihape and Napier.